rng-guy/NFSMWBartender/README.md

 &nbsp;

 This feature set **also fixes** the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
 The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.

 &nbsp;

-The **configuration (.ini) files** for this feature set are located in `BartenderSettings/Advanced`.

-To **disable**..
-* ..a given customisation option, either delete its parameter group or the file containing it.
-* ..the entire feature set, delete all its configuration files or the folder containing them.

-&nbsp;